 For the majority of families, a good beach cannot beat the mountains in summer.
-But, if you want a change of scenery, enjoy a much less crowded destination and have tones of fun, don’t think twice.
+But, if you want a change of scenery, enjoy a much less crowded destination and have tons of fun, don’t think twice.

 Go to Leura and discover the Blue Mountains with all that has to offer!!!

 Keep in mind the Fairmont Resort Blue Mountains MGallery by Sofitel.
-Cozy in winter with its half-timbered lobby, confortable rooms and the Sublime Lounge café where you can sit next to the fireplace; and, just perfect in summer with its swimming pools and gold course.
+Cozy in winter with its half-timbered lobby, confortable rooms and the Sublime Lounge café where you can sit next to the fireplace; and, just perfect in summer with its swimming pools and golf course.

 I cannot wait to go back to the Fairmont Resort Blue Mountains.
 Did I mention on the article that I did my first yoga class after six years?
 I couldn’t be happier, yoga with a view, the always-beautiful Blue Mountains.